deepin-community/graphicsmagick/www/Magick++/Image.rst

 (the exception handling is optional but strongly recommended)::

     #include <Magick++.h>
+    #include <cstdlib>
     #include <iostream>
     using namespace std;
     using namespace Magick;
     int main(int argc,char **argv)
     {
+      // Initialize/Deinitialize GraphicsMagick (scope based).
-      // Initialize the API.
-Can pass NULL if argv is not available.
+      // Can pass NULL if argv is not available.
-      InitializeMagick(*argv);
+      InitializeMagickSentinel sentinel(*argv);

       // Construct the image object.
 Seperating image construction from the
       // the read operation ensures that a failure to read the image file